 The Beach Cities Cycling Club (BCCC) has designed a Youth Pedestrian and Bicycle Safety Education Program that teaches participant the skills they need to be safe and confident pedestrians and bicyclists.
 This interactive program is offered free of charge to schools and organizations.
 The program is modeled after the League of American Bicyclists' Smart Cycling program that has been widely used across the United States.

 The program is designed for various ages and grade levels and can be customized for each school or organization.
 All instruction is conducted in a safe environment, such as a school playground or another secured area.

 Grades Pre-Kindergarten - 1

 - They will learn where and what to look for when crossing at an intersection.

 - Various traffic scenarios will be simulated so participants can learn the rules of the road and practice crossing streets safely.

 Grades 2 - 8

 - Participants will use their own bikes for instruction and will learn how to perform a bike safety check before riding.

 - They will be taught how to check helmets to ensure they are safe and fit properly.

 - They will practice basic bicycling skills like starting, stopping and riding in a straight line.

 - Participants will learn how to scan, signal and turn safely on streets and at intersections.

 - Participants will practice what to do at yield signs, stop signs and traffic lights.

 - They will be shown how to avoid hazards such as potholes, debris and car doors opening in their path.

 Classroom instruction: BCCC provides interactive videos to be shown in the classroom prior to the Bike Safety Events.
 The importance of helmet use is emphasized.
-The BCCC program includes interactive videos to reinforce instruction.
-The students are given age-appropriate booklets about pedestrian and bicycling safety to take home.
+The students are also given age-appropriate booklets about pedestrian and bicycling safety to take home.